 The below interview was originally published in WHACK!
 Magazine back in 2013.
 I’m reposting it here to preserve it for posterity, now that Tumblr (where WHACK! was hosted at the time) is banning adult content.
-In it, I spoke with Buck Angel about his current endeavors, his push to see more trans men on camera, his dating site, and his passion for rescuing animals of all kinds.
-Since 2013, Buck has continued to be a prominent presence in the LGBTQI+ community, as well as an outspoken advocate for freedom of expression in the trans community, and is continuously making headlines for his fearless work as a performer, producer, public speaker, and activist.
+In it, I spoke with controversial trans activist Buck Angel about his then-current endeavors, his push to see more trans men on camera, his dating site, and his passion for rescuing animals of all kinds.

 Whack!
 Magazine: Buck Angel!
 Thank you so much for your time; I know you’re a very busy man.
 Please allow me to geek out for a minute; I’ve been wanting to interview you for years now and finally got up the cajones to ask you for one.
 But just in case our readers don’t know about you, can you tell us a little about yourself?

 I started writing about the porn industry in 2007 and I feel like your star has been constantly on the rise since then.
 You won an AVN for Transsexual Performer of the Year that year, and you’ve been blazing new trails ever since.
 If you had to sum up the past five years into an interview blurb (like… right now), what would your blurb be?

 Buck Angel: First, thanks so much for the interview; I really appreciate your interest in my work and your support.

 Over the last five years I’ve transitioned (so to speak) from being primarily a niche adult performer to an educator, motivational speaker, and filmmaker.
 I’ve moved back behind the camera and created a mainstream documentary that is showing at film festivals across the globe (Sexing the Transman).
 I also launched a XXX adult series by the same name, featuring intimate interviews and graphic scenes with many different trans men.